2014 Annual Conference

 Shaken Out of Complacency: Rereading King’s “Letter”, Michael D. Doan, Eastern Michigan University

-Political Compassion and Paradoxes of Definition, Judith Andre, Michigan State University
+Political Compassion and Paradoxes of Definition, Judith Andre, Michigan State University - Conceptions of Freedom and Agency (SU 313)

 Chair: Karin R. Howe, Binghamton University